2026-03-28

 A lesson in job site politics nobody puts in a training manual.

-I was deep into commissioning when I started noticing something wrong.
-A handful of hot water valves were behaving backwards.
+I was deep into commissioning when a handful of hot water valves started behaving backwards.
 Calling for heat, valve closing.
 Not calling, valve opening.
-Classic signs of a normally open versus normally closed mix-up — except all my programming was identical, all my wiring checked out, and the rest of the boxes were fine.
+All my programming was identical, all my wiring checked out, and the rest of the boxes were fine.

-I dug into it.
-Pulled the installation spec.
-Looked at the actuator orientation on the affected boxes.
-There it was: the heads were mounted wrong.
+I dug in.
+Pulled the installation spec, looked at the actuator orientation.
+The heads were mounted wrong.
 Rotated the wrong direction at install.
-The fix was almost embarrassingly simple — remount the head, maybe five minutes a box.
+The fix was almost embarrassingly simple: remount the head, five minutes a box.

 It didn't go the way I expected.

-The mechanical contractor pushed back immediately.
-Alternative explanations that didn't hold up.
+The mechanical contractor pushed back.
 Schedule pressure.
-The general friction of a room full of people who all have somewhere else to be.
+The usual friction of a room full of people with somewhere else to be.
 I made my case.
 I had the documentation.
 I was right.

 My PM listened to the whole thing and then looked at me.